Hillary Clinton: Cultural and political image

 She has often been described in the popular media as a polarizing figure, though some argue otherwise.
 In the early stages of her 2008 presidential campaign, a Time magazine cover showed a large picture of her with two checkboxes labeled "Love Her", "Hate Her".
 Mother Jones titled its profile of her "Harpy, Hero, Heretic: Hillary".
 Following Clinton's "choked up moment" and related incidents in the run-up to the January 2008 New Hampshire primary, both The New York Times and Newsweek found that discussion of gender's role in the campaign had moved into the national political discourse.
 Newsweek editor Jon Meacham summed up the relationship between Clinton and the American public by saying the New Hampshire events, "brought an odd truth to light: though Hillary Rodham Clinton has been on the periphery or in the middle of national life for decades ... she is one of the most recognizable but least understood figures in American politics".

-Once she became secretary of state, Clinton's image seemed to improve dramatically among the American public and become one of a respected world figure.
+Once she became secretary of state, Clinton's image seemed to improve dramatically among the American public and became one of a respected world figure.
 Her favorability ratings dropped, however, after she left office and began to be viewed in the context of partisan politics once more.
 By September 2015, with her 2016 presidential campaign underway and beset by continued reports regarding her private email usage at the State Department, her ratings had slumped to some of her lowest levels ever.
 In March 2016, she acknowledged that: "I'm not a natural politician, in case you haven't noticed."

-In September 2022, Clinton discussed the evolution of her trademark pantsuits.
-She noted that she began wearing them because of "suggestive" photos taken during a trip to Brazil in 1995 that showed her underwear when she was seated that ended up being used in an ad for lingerie company DuLoren.
-The ad was supposedly meant as a compliment but ended up being pulled once the American embassy complained.